-If the network is managed internally by vRealize Automation, and not by an external IPAM provider, you can also release IP addresses.
+If the network is managed internally by VMware Aria Automation, and not by an external IPAM provider, you can also release IP addresses.

 - During the release timeout period, relevant IP addresses are listed as released.
 When the release timeout period has expired, they are listed as available.

 - The system checks every 5 minutes for newly released IP addresses, so even if the release timeout value is 1 minute it can take between 1 and 6 minutes for released IP addresses to become available, depending on when the last check was run.
 The 5 minute checking interval applies to all values other than 0.

 - If you set the release timeout value to 0, IP addresses are released immediately and become available immediately.